mysql/mysql-utilities/doc/man/mysqldiskusage.rst

 .. option:: --format=<format>, -f<format>

    Specify the display format.
-Permitted format values are GRID, CSV, TAB, and VERTICAL.
-The default is GRID.
+Permitted format values are GRID, CSV, TAB, and VERTICAL, or the corresponding shortcuts G, C, T, and V.  The default is GRID.

 .. option::  --InnoDB, -i

     Display InnoDB tablespace usage.
+This includes information about the shared InnoDB tablespace as well as .idb files for InnoDB tables with their own tablespace.

 .. option::  --logs, -l